Billing frequency is a balancing act

-When building your subscription business, be sure to choose the billing frequency that is right for both your business and your customers.
+When building your subscription business, be sure to choose the billing frequency that's right for both your business and your customers.
 Striking a balance between your needs and those of your customers is key to finding the optimal schedule.

 But how do you choose?

 Daily billing is typically considered "very frequent" billing.
-However, it can be the best option if you are in a market with a short customer life-cycle.
+However, it can be the best option if you're in a market with a short customer life-cycle.

-The advantages of daily billing is that you have regular income and you can see, on a day-to-day basis, the net effect of your marketing efforts.
+The advantages of daily billing are that you have regular income and you can see—on a day-to-day basis—the net effect of your marketing efforts.

-The disadvantages of this model however are that daily invoicing requires significant management and most auto-billing platforms charge per transaction (or a percentage of each transaction).
+The disadvantages of this model are that daily invoicing requires significant management and most auto-billing platforms charge per transaction (or a percentage of each transaction).

 If you don’t have a relatively high subscription billing charge, you may find that profit margins are too low for this to be financially feasible.

-This model is also suitable for those businesses who have a short customer life-cycle.
-It is commonly used by businesses who have regular deliveries of their product (i.e. food, magazines / newspapers).
+This model is also suitable for businesses that have a short customer-life-cycle.
+It's commonly used by businesses that have regular deliveries of their products (i.e. food, magazines/newspapers).

 This option is easier to manage than daily recurring payments, but the cost of managing the subscriptions can still be expensive.

 Customers may perceive these weekly payments as higher than they might if the same rate was billed on a monthly or yearly basis (i.e $4 month, or $52 per year).
 The advantage of this option is that customers can often manage weekly recurring payments effectively and are therefore unlikely to default on their payments.

 Having your billing set so your invoices go out every two weeks can sometimes create complexity.
 The issue with bi-weekly billing is that not all months have the same number of weeks and so not every month would have the same number of payment dates.
-For those customers who manage their finances on a monthly basis, this can complicate their financial planning.
+For customers who manage their finances on a monthly basis, this can complicate their financial planning.